CaptainLucian/FactorioServer/README.md

 # To Do
 - see about automating updates, if I can't tell if a version changes then maybe default to nightly new containers? - could break the server if mods aren't compatible with the new release though, could be possible to have it check to see if the server start command failed, and if so either relocate or delete the mods.
 - see about automating pushing new images to docker, making them is already done
+- continue breaking out image creation and container creation, try deploying a container without the build tools to determine what dependencies still exist, ideally it should just be the docker-compose.yml and run.sh (which even then is just to not need to type it manually).